radar/summer/README.markdown

 * channel: A channel to join on startup.
 * channels: Channels to join on startup.
 * auto_rejoin: Set this to true if you want the bot to re-join any channel it's kicked from.
+* nickserv_password: Password to send to nickserv after connection but before joining any channels

 ## `did_start_up`